Did Black Vikings Exist? (or Black/African Equivalent)

 In the series, it was explained that Jarl Estrid Haakon is black because her Viking grandfather fell in love with her grandmother, who was of royal blood back in Egypt.
 The two fell in love and eventually returned to Kattegat, where Haakon’s dark-skinned bloodline was established.

-However, it is worthy to note that while the other characters in the series are based on their historical counterparts, Jarl Estrid Haakon doesn’t have a historical counterpart.
+However, it is worth noting that while the other characters in the series are based on their historical counterparts, Jarl Estrid Haakon doesn’t have a historical counterpart.
 Instead, she is purely fictional, as Caroline Henderson herself said.

 The first is that they actually made their way up from Africa.
 Considering that there were ships that were already trading with Africa during the first millennium, it might’ve been possible that some Africans decided to leave the continent to make their way up north.
 Spain was most likely their entry point, but they might have traveled all the way to the northern areas of Europe.